The Skinny (magazine): History

-The Skinny was originally set up as a social enterprise by a collective and sustained this way of working until July 2007, when it became a private company limited by shares in order to take on new investment.

 In September 2007, The Skinny began the annual publication of a Student Guide.
 The guide is distributed through a number of Scottish universities and art colleges.

-In December 2007, The Skinny ran a conference on the future of the music industry called ON:07, in the Reid Hall at the University of Edinburgh.
-The delegates included Peter Jenner, former manager of Pink Floyd and The Clash, and secretary-general of the International Music Managers Forum; Simon Frith, Tovey Professor of Music at Edinburgh University and the founder of the Mercury Prize for music; Evan Cohen, Director of Strategy and Communications for social-networking website Bebo; and Will Page, Executive Director of Research for the MCPS-PRS Alliance.
-As keynote speaker Peter Jenner called for a standard charge to be applied to Internet Service Provider connections to cover all music downloads – effectively a form of music tax.

-In April 2008, The Skinny launched a new website, moving listings information online and providing guides to venues around Scotland.

-The Skinny launched its Northwest edition in April 2013, focusing on cultural happenings in Manchester and Liverpool.
-In September 2016 this was expanded to include Leeds.
-The Skinny discontinued its North West edition in 2017, although it continues to review events in the North West of England on its website.
+The Skinny launched a Northwest edition in April 2013, focusing on cultural happenings in Manchester and Liverpool.
+In September 2016, this was expanded to include Leeds; the Northwest edition was discontinued in 2017.

+In 2020 during the COVID-19 pandemic, The Skinny suspended its publication and furloughed the majority of its staff between April and September.
+The magazine ran a successful crowdfunding campaign to finance its return, raising over £16,000 of donations in under a month.

+In 2021, The Skinny launched new city guides to the magazine's home cities of Glasgow and Edinburgh.
+The guides were reissued in 2022, alongside a guide to Christmas and Hogmanay in Scotland.

+In 2022, The Skinny launched a new fortnightly film podcast, The Cineskinny.
+In December, The Skinny celebrated its 200th print issue with a party at Summerhall in Edinburgh.
+The party also acted as a fundraiser for Tiny Changes, the charity founded by the family of late Frightened Rabbit frontman Scott Hutchison.

 Content

 As a listings magazine, The Skinny largely runs content that relates to events taking place within its catchment area during the month covered by the issue.
 This consists for the most part of previews, reviews, and feature interviews.

 In March 2007, the magazine secured the first UK interview with Arcade Fire after the release of hit album Neon Bible.
 The following month, it secured the first UK magazine cover for the band Battles in anticipation of the release of their debut album Mirrored.

-In July 2007, the magazine ran an "opposites issue" with Queens of the Stone Age on the cover, which took an unusual slant on The Skinnys usual content, and featured the first reversed-logo masthead on a UK magazine.

 In June 2008, the magazine said that they would dedicate an entire issue to sex workers.
+Scottish author Alasdair Gray provided a self-portrait for the magazine's November 2010 cover.

+Recent musicians featured on the cover of The Skinny include Run the Jewels, Wet Leg, Sacred Paws and The Pictish Trail, with many of the magazine's covers featuring illustrations and artworks by Scotland-based artists and designers.
+In February 2023, Young Fathers hosted a 'takeover' of The Skinny, with the band co-commissioning a selection of feature articles and discussing the influences behind their album Heavy Heavy.